Wage Lawsuit Against Uber Approved by District Judge

 The ongoing case in Philadelphia is not the only legal trouble Uber is currently facing.
 The New York Taxi Workers Alliance has brought a case against the popular ridesharing service company for also allegedly breaking overtime and minimum wage regulations in New York.
 Another class action, which is being based in an Illinois court, cites potential employee classification issues and disputes over how much of a tip goes to the driver and how much goes to Uber.
 There are also talks of personal injury lawsuits targeting Uber for damages caused by drivers using their app and “on-the-job” at the time of a car accident.

 All of these cases are in development.
 It does appear, at least, that the Philadelphia case fronted by Attorney Jeremy E. Abay is making some welcome headway for the plaintiffs.
 For more information regarding this lawsuit as it develops, be sure to visit our blog frequently.
-For other questions about complex litigation cases handled by Sacks Weston LLC, new clients can contact our Philadelphia litigation lawyers by calling 215.764.3008.
+For other questions about complex litigation cases handled by Sacks Law, LLC, new clients can contact our Philadelphia litigation lawyers by calling 215.764.3008.

 Categories